sarahCarroll/GestureBasedUI/README.md

 # Gesture Based User Interface

+This project is a 4th year assignment for the module Gesture Based UI Development.

+Author: Abigail Culkin and Sarah Carroll

 ## How to Run the application

 1. In order to run this application.
 The user must have arduino desktop application.This is downloadable from the windows store.